England Ireland Find Havens

 Image: Chris-Gunns via CC BY-SA 2.0

-Needles Point, a narrow chalky peninsula that rises perpendicularly from the sea from jagged rocks to form 120 metre cliffs, mark the western extreme of the Isle of Wight.
-The Needle Rocks are three very distinctive rocks jutting out from the southwestern point of the Isle of White.
+Needles Point, a narrow, chalky peninsula rising perpendicularly from the sea from jagged rocks to form 120-metre cliffs, marks the western extreme of the Isle of Wight.
+The Needle Rocks are three distinctive rocks jutting out from the southwestern point of the Isle of White.
 They are composed of white chalk and are a remarkable sight from seaward when contrasted with the dark-coloured ground behind them.
-The landfall is set off by a striking red and white striped lighthouse positioned on the outermost rock.
+The landfall is set off by a striking red and white striped lighthouse situated on the outermost rock.

 The Needles – lighthouse Oc.(2)RWG.20s24m17-13M position: 50° 39.734'N, 001° 35.500'W

-The Needles Channel passes a ½ mile to the northwest of these Isle of Wight features.
+The Needles Channel passes a ½ mile northwest of these Isle of Wight features.
 It is the primary western channel into The Solent and is readily apparent from all directions.
-The Needles Channel is bounded on the western side by the shoals named the Shingles and on the eastern by the west end of the Isle of Wight.
+The Needles Channel is bounded on the western side by the Shingles shoals and on the eastern by the west end of the Isle of Wight.
 Further in, the mainland side there extends from the mainland side a pebbly bank, nearly 1½ miles in length, on the end of which stands Hurst Castle, dating from the 16th century, batteries plus a lighthouse on Hurst Point on the north side.
-The Needles Channel has at least 10.5 metres of water and is well marked and lit by standard buoyage with the outermost buoy being the ‘Whis Fairway’, LFl.10s
+The Needles Channel has at least 10.5 metres of water and is well marked and lit by standard buoyage, with the outermost buoy being the 'Whis Fairway', LFl.10s

 Tidal rips off the Needled in settled conditions